stronnag/mwptools/src/samples/mavtest/README.md

 ## Usage

 * Validate captured raw data from mavlink telemetry.
-It is recommended that you use use `mwp-serial-capture` for the data capture, however any raw data capture should do.
+It is recommended that you use use [`mwp-serial-capture`](../mwp-serial-cap) for the data capture, however any raw data capture should do.
   ```
   $ mwp-serial-cap [-b 115200] [-d /dev/ttyACM0] [-other-options] mavraw.bin
   ```

 * Analyse the data
   ```
-  $ mavtest mavraw.bin
+  $ mavreader mavraw.bin
   ```

 ## Build